 The Vancouver Maritime Museum is full of artifacts, history and information.
 It has a permanent collection, but also special temporary exhibitions.

-For information about the 2021/22 displays continue reading or visit the Vancouver Maritime Museum‘s website.
+For information about the current exhibitions, continue reading or visit the Vancouver Maritime Museum‘s website.

 SAVE 25% ON TICKETS